brianhouse/now_here/NOTES.md

 Applescript is slow as shit
 2739 / 1.5s
 ~30 minutes to run once

 //

 wow, fuck. there are multiple tables in there. did everything get migrated at some point? and was it successful?

-I already dont like how complicated it is to have nginx + uwsgi + flask, but ok.

-so you test locally, same as tornado, only difference is you launch a different daemon to keep it up
+I already dont like how complicated it is to have nginx + uwsgi + flask, but ok. only difference is you launch a different daemon to keep it up rather than the app itself which is for development

 ///